kcsongor/kcsongor.github.io/_posts/2015-10-02-time-travel-in-haskell-for-dummies.md

 The problem arises from the fact that some labels might be defined after they are used.
 The 'else' block of an if statement will typically be done like this.
-Implementing this in C, you might remember these positions and at the end, fill in the gaps with the knowledge you have.
+Implementing this in C, you could remember these positions and at the end, fill in the gaps with the knowledge you have acquired.
 Thunks, anyone?

 I’ll just use a Rev-State monad and send these definitions back in time.
 Simple enough, right?